Permian Basin (North America): Other formations

 The Pennsylvanian Period also led to the development of other geologic formations, although none had the importance of the Morrow Formation.
 The Atoka Formation lies conformably on top of the Morrow Formation, and is characterized by its fossil-rich limestone inter-bedded with shale, reaching a max thickness of 200 m.
 During the formation of the Atoka, uplift was still occurring in the region, leading to increased sedimentation as the surrounding highlands were eroded.
 The increased sedimentation led to the formation of medium- to coarse-grained sandstone.
 In the Atoka Formation, the first reef structures that formed in the Delaware Basin are visible.

 The Strawn Formation formed after the Atoka, also during the Pennsylvanian Period, and reached a max thickness of 200 m.
 In this formation, there was a significant increase in reef mounds.
-The Strawn Formation is primarily made up of massive limestone, along with "fine to medium-grained sandstone, dark to light-grey shale, and occasional reddish-brown, greenish-gray, bituminous shale".
+The Strawn Formation is primarily made up of massive limestone, along with "fine to medium-grained sandstone, dark to light-grey shale, and occasional reddish-brown, greenish-grey, bituminous shale".
 A great number of different fossil types were preserved in this formation, including brachiopods, foraminifera, bryozoans, corals, and crinoids.

 The Pennsylvanian Period also includes two other formations, the Canyon and Cisco Formations, which are significant due to the major oil reservoirs discovered in them.

 Permian Period (298.9–251 mya)

 The Permian Period was a time of major reef building to transform the Permian Reef Complex into a major reef system, with Permian-aged rock formations making up 95% of the present-day outcrops in the Permian Basin.
 When considering any type of reef building that occurred in the Permian, it is important to keep in mind that tectonics played a major part.
 During this period, the supercontinent of Pangaea, which lasted from 335 to 175 mya, started undergoing breakup.
 Pangea was clustered together near the equator and surrounded by the superocean Panthalassa, with the Permian Basin located on its western edge within 5–10 degrees of the equator.
 Any reef building environment would need a source of water, and the Delaware Basin was located near a marginal sea.
 Thanks to the Hovey Channel, this sea transported water into the Delaware Basin.
 Global temperatures during this time were warm, as the world climate was changing from icehouse to greenhouse.
 This rise in global temperatures also led to the melting of ice masses located towards the South Pole, which then led to a rise in sea levels.

-The Permian Period has been split up into main Epochs, each of which has separate subdivision.
-In each sub epoch, a different formation was formed in the different parts of the Permian Reef Complex.
+The Permian Period has been split up into main epochs, each of which has separate subdivision.
+In each sub-epoch, a different formation was formed in the different parts of the Permian Reef Complex.